NTI-Gymnasieingenjor/lunchpad/README.md

    <summary>Enable autostart on raspberry pi</summary><br>

    To enable autostart on a new Raspberry pi in case of power shutdown in any form.

+   In the Raspberry pi terminal write:
    ```
    $ sudo nano /etc/xdg/lxsession/LXDE-pi/autostart
    ```
-   Proceed to add these in the GNI nano 3.2 terminal
+   Proceed to add these in the GNI nano 3.2 terminal.
    ```
    @lxpanel --profile LXDE-pi
    @pcmanfm --desktop --profile LXDE-pi